volatiletech/sqlboiler/README.md

 the *local* and *foreign* attributes to define how you'll refer to each side of a relationship.

-In terms of understanding what *local* and *foreign* denote in the context of renaming relationships, *local* simply stands for the name that will be generated on "the side of the foreign key entity".
+In terms of understanding what *local* and *foreign* denote in the context of renaming relationships, *local* simply stands for the name that will be generated for the property on "the side of the foreign key entity".

 For example - let's have a `users <-> videos` one to many relationship where we have a `user_id` in the `videos` table that refers to an id of the `users` table.
 Defining the relationship will